YarosMallorca/MissionPlanner-to-Litchi/README.md

-# Mission Planner to Litchi
+# Mission Planner to Litchi - Version 1.1.0
 ## What is this application for?
 Mission Planner to Litchi is a tool to convert [Mission Planner](https://ardupilot.org/planner/docs/mission-planner-installation.html) (ArduCopter)